thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 * Required disk space: 500MB
 * Detection, MSI String: `{E40C2C69-CA25-454A-AB4D-C675988EC101}`

+Set return code 2 as "Success" as well, to ensure it doesn't fail during ESP.

 ### Importing ADMX Templates
 To get the ADMX templates you will need to download Dell Command Update.
 You can always find the latest version here: https://www.dell.com/support/kbdoc/en-us/000177325/dell-command-update